 Thankfully, Republican Congressional leaders remained in lockstep with the White House and did not try to sneak in any legalization for illegal immigrants.
 The Omnibus may have been the last chance for Congress to pass amnesty before the mid-terms.
 So immigration patriots have a victory, albeit a defensive one.

 The next step for Trump: adopt the Goodlatte bill and bully Republicans into campaigning on it.
 This new framework actually gives something for immigration patriots to root for and will satisfy the president’s base.
-It would be stupid for the Congressional GOP to not campaign on it in 2018.But then again, it isn’t called the Stupid Party is indeed not going to push for patriotic immigration reform (or anything else) in 2018.
+It would be stupid for the Congressional GOP to not campaign on it in 2018.Sadly, it looks like the Stupid Party is indeed not going to push for patriotic immigration reform (or anything else) in 2018.
 That means no Goodlatte bill or RAISE Act coming up for a vote—which would either pass or force Democrats to go on the record, which could then be used against them in the election—unless some unforeseen event shocks the GOP out of its complacency.

 I hate identity politics, it’s wrong, it’s morally wrong, but also it’s insidious, and it’s practiced on both sides.
 Our job is to reject identity politics and try and replace it with better ideas, an aspirational politics.
 I’m a Jack Kemp acolyte……and that the GOP can appeal to younger people with “equality of opportunity” and “getting entitlements under control.”

 In other words, Ryan literally has no idea why Trump won.
 The party Establishment has simply opportunistically grafted its own agenda on top of Trumpism, with the president only occasionally casting off the facade.